Practicing Chinese Calligraphy & Its Longevity Benefits

 908)71歲

 There were two emperors in the Ching Dynasty, Kun Xi ( 康熙 ) and Chian Long ( 乾隆 ), who lived longer than most Chinese emperors.
 Most emperors of China had shorter lives than ordinary people, mostly due to excessive indulgence.
-Emperor Chian Long (1711-1799) lived up to 89 and had the longest life among all Chinese emperors.
+Emperor Chian Long (1711-1799) lived up to eighty-nine years old and had the longest life among all Chinese emperors.
 He had a nickname as "The Old Man of The Complete Ten Talents."
-Besides keeping a peaceful mind and eating vegetables, multigrain, and natural food, and training martial arts, he also loved to practice calligraphy throughout his life.
+Besides keeping a peaceful mind and enjoying vegetables, multigrain, and natural food, and training martial arts, he also loved to practice calligraphy throughout his life.
 He practiced more diligently than most other members in the royal families.
 He still enjoyed himself with practicing calligraphy even after his inauguration.
-The quantity of his poems and literature written in calligraphy and still existed throughout the territory of China was exceeding all other emperors in the Chinese history!
+Poems and literature written in Chian Long's calligraphy still exist all over China today and the quantity exceeds those of other emperors in the Chinese history.

 Emperor Chian Long's Fondness of Chinese Calligraphy